signalfx/signalfx-agent/docs/quick-install.md

 For Windows, simply review event logs.

-For additional installation troubleshooting information, inluding how to review logs, see [Frequently Asked Questions](./faq.md).
+For additional installation troubleshooting information, including how to review logs, see [Frequently Asked Questions](./faq.md).

 ***